-Bright Sunday charges customers a flat cost per kWh for electricity produced by the solar PV system over a contract term of 10-20 years.
-Consequently, for a solar PV system to generate the expected savings for the customer and the expected revenues for Bright Sunday it has to produce as estimated.
-This incentivizes Bright Sunday to select premium hardware and skilled installers and to properly monitor and maintain the system.
+Bright Sunday charges customers a flat cost per kWh for the electricity produced by the solar PV system over a 10-20 year contract.
+Consequently, for the system to generate the expected savings for the customer and the expected revenues for Bright Sunday it has to produce as estimated.
+This incentivizes Bright Sunday to select premium hardware and to properly monitor and maintain the system.

-With the correct hardware and maintenance a solar PV system has an expected technical lifetime of more than 40 years.
-At the end of the contract term customers may continue the service or choose to buy the system for €1.
+With correct hardware and maintenance a solar PV system has an expected technical lifetime of more than 40 years.
+At the end of the contract customers may continue the service or buy the system for €1.
 Consequently, making the right technology choice is of great financial importance for both Bright Sunday and the customer.

 This document is intended to serve as a guide to how Bright Sunday selects hardware and software components.

 Smart system control and monitoring

 All Bright Sunday solar PV systems will be integrated with the real time monitoring data analytics platform Quantum by QOS Energy.
 The Quantum platform communicates with the solar PV system via an industry grade GSM router.
 By using an independent GSM router system communication becomes reliable and independent of customer Internet connections, wifi access etc.